bak/mongo_populator/README.md

 # MongoPopulator

-`mongo_populator` populates a MongoDB database with placeholder data.
-It is built upon [`populator`](https://github.com/ryanb/populator) by Ryan Bates, but it works with the `mongo` gem in standalone scripts, and is not tied to any particular framework.
+MongoPopulator populates a MongoDB database with placeholder data.
+It is built upon [Populator](https://github.com/ryanb/populator) by Ryan Bates, but it works with the `mongo` gem in standalone scripts, and therefore is not tied to any particular framework.

 ## Installation